0xc0dec/demo-rs/README.md

 # About
-A simple graphics demo I made for learning Rust and testing how it fits with game development.
+A simple graphics demo I made for learning Rust and testing how it fits game development.
 WGPU seemed like a good choice for a low-level graphics API.
 There is no attempt to create an "engine", everything is pretty low level (so as WGPU) and abstractions are being build along the way only when needed.